18F/uswds-jekyll/pages/guide/SCINet_Ceres_User_Guide.md

 priority-gpu | 1 | 2 weeks | 5250 MB | priority GPU node

-In addition, **at most 400 cores and 1512 GB of memory can be used by all simultaneously running jobs per user** across all queues.
+**At most 400 cores and 1512 GB of memory can be used by all simultaneously running jobs per user** across all community and \*-low partitions.
+In addition, up to 400 cores and 1512 GB of memory can be used by jobs in scavenger* partitions.
 Any additional jobs will be queued but won't start.
-Each user can submit at most 100 simultaneous jobs to the queue.
-Currently there is no other limits specific to the partitions.

 To get current details on all partitions use the following scontrol command:
 ```